tarquin-the-brave/blog/content/posts/_config-reference-with-rust-doc.md

 +++
-title = "Using Rust Doc to Generate a Config File Reference" date = 2020-07-15T14:58:19+01:00 images = [] tags = []
+title = "Generate a Config File Reference for a CLI Tool in Rust" date = 2020-07-15T14:58:19+01:00 images = [] tags = []